 \myparagraph{Motivation and context} Separability is a classical problem in formal languages.
 It was investigated most extensively for $\G$ the class of regular languages, and for $\F$ a suitable subclass thereof.
-Since regular languages are effectively closed under complement, the $\F${\sepsep}separability problem is in that case a generalization of the \emph{$\F${\sepsep}characterization problem}, which asks whether a given language belongs to $\F$: indeed, $L \in \F$ if and only if $L$ is separated from its complement by some language from $\F$.
-Separability problems for regular languages were investigated since a long time using a generic connection established by Almeida~\cite{Almeida-pmd99} between profinite semigroup theory and separability.
-Recently it attracted a lot of attention also outside algebraic community, which resulted in establishing the decidability of $\F${\sepsep}separability for the family $\F$ of separators being, among others, \begin{itemize} \item the piecewise testable languages~\cite{DBLP:conf/icalp/CzerwinskiMM13,DBLP:conf/mfcs/PlaceRZ13} \item the locally and locally threshold testable languages~\cite{DBLP:conf/fsttcs/PlaceRZ13}, \item the languages definable in first order logic~\cite{DBLP:journals/corr/PlaceZ14}, \item the languages of certain higher levels of the first order hierarchy~\cite{DBLP:conf/icalp/PlaceZ14}. \end{itemize} The first result has been recently generalized to finite ranked trees \cite{DBLP:conf/icalp/Goubault-Larrecq16}.
+Since regular languages are effectively closed under complement, the $\F${\sepsep}separability problem is a generalization of the \emph{$\F${\sepsep}characterization problem}, which asks whether a given regular language $L$ belongs to $\F$: indeed, $L \in \F$ if, and only if, $L$ and its complement are separable by some language from $\F$.
+Separability problems for regular languages were investigated since a long time, starting from a generic connection established by Almeida~\cite{Almeida-pmd99} between profinite semigroup theory and separability.
+Recently it attracted a lot of attention also outside algebraic community, which resulted in establishing the decidability of $\F${\sepsep}separability for the family $\F$ of separators being, among others, \begin{itemize} \item the piecewise testable languages~\cite{DBLP:conf/icalp/CzerwinskiMM13,DBLP:conf/mfcs/PlaceRZ13} \item the locally and locally threshold testable languages~\cite{DBLP:conf/fsttcs/PlaceRZ13}, \item the languages definable in first order logic~\cite{DBLP:journals/corr/PlaceZ14}, \item the languages of certain fixed levels of the first order hierarchy~\cite{DBLP:conf/icalp/PlaceZ14}. \end{itemize} The first result has been recently generalized to finite ranked trees~\cite{DBLP:conf/icalp/Goubault-Larrecq16}.

 Separability of non-regular languages attracted little attention till now.
 The reason for this may be twofold.
 First, for regular languages one can use standard algebraic tools, like syntactic monoids, and indeed most of the results have been obtained using algebraic techniques.
 Second, the few known negative results on separability of non-regular languages are strongly discouraging.
 To start off, some strong intractability results have been known already since 70's, when Szymanski and Williams proved that regular{\sepsep}separability of context-free languages is undecidable~\cite{DBLP:journals/siamcomp/SzymanskiW76}.
 Later Hunt~\cite{DBLP:journals/jacm/Hunt82a} strengthened this result: he showed that $\F${\sepsep}separability of context-free languages is undecidable for every class $\F$ containing all \emph{\good} languages, i.e., finite Boolean combinations of languages of the form $w\Sigma^*$ for $w \in \Sigma^*$.
 This is a very weak condition, hence the result of Hunt suggested that nothing nontrivial can be done outside regular languages with respect to separability problems.
 Furthermore, Kopczy\'{n}ski has recently shown that regular{\sepsep}separability is undecidable even for languages of visibly pushdown automata~\cite{Kopczynski16}, thus strengthening the result by Szymanski and Williams once more.